learn-co-curriculum/dsc-inheritance-lab/README.md

                     animal.eat('plants')
 ```

-Now, let's test out our program.
+Now, test out your program.
 Call the function for a daytime feeding below.

 ```python